ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ![Vote-remove](./assets/how-to-use-the-desktop-wallet/Vote-remove.png)

-3. You will now be prompted to send the required Ark fee in order to unvote your delegate.
+3. You will now be prompted to send the required ARK fee in order to unvote your delegate.
 Select "SEND NOW".

 4. You will now notice your delegates name is no longer within the "VOTES" section.
 You have unvoted your delegate.